michaelkulinich/OS_Assignment5/README.md

 ### Compile and Deployment
-In order to compile the projects, it is required to have gcc
+In order to compile the project, it is required to have gcc

 ```
 gcc -c ip_checksum.c